-4.9.4 Revocation request grace period
+4.8.5 Revocation period

+For final-entity certificates.
 The revocation period, from the moment Camerfirma or an RA has reliable knowledge of a certificate revocation, takes place immediately, and is included in the next CRL issued and based on the data from the management platform from which the OCSP responder is fed.